-Medical Benefits Chart Services that are covered for you What you must pay when you get these services A one-time screening ultrasound for people at risk.
+Medical Benefits Chart Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening In-Network: A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-In-Network: There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Acupuncture You are covered for up to 25 visits per calendar year.
-Authorization rules may apply.
-In-Network: \$0 copayment Allergy shots and serum In-Network: \$0 copayment
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+Acupuncture In-Network: You are covered for up to 25 visits per calendar year. \$0 copayment